 Radio is used in audio strategies and is known as a frequency medium.
 Most local advertisers use radio for branding, promotional (sales) messages, and direct response offers.

-Media Buying for Print
+Media Buying For Print

 Print media is a contextual buy and part of your display strategy to target a desired audience via the appropriate newspaper, magazine, or other printed material.
 Ads can be purchased adjacent to desirable content.